Increasing the Supply of Affordable Housing

 The affordable homes sector is experiencing significant change as strategies are sought to encourage the development of additional homes, whether for rent, shared ownership (part buy, part rent) or outright sale.

 The definition “affordable” is widely used.
 For FAH an affordable home has specific attributes:

 - It is supported by a regulatory framework

 - It is provided to specific interest groups with identified needs

 The Regulator of Social Housing (RSH) regulates the sector.
-The RSH is sponsored by central Government through The Department for Communities and Local Government (“DCLG”).
+The RSH is sponsored by central Government through The Ministry of Housing Communities and Local government (MHCLG).